Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

  * The conditional probability that "Male" drivers  accepts coupons  is slighlty higher than the Female drivers as shown in barplot below:

     ![](images/barplotprobabilityacceptnoacceptcouponbygender.png)

+ * The power of using conditional probabilities indicates that within the drivers groups are some diferent, for instance:

+      * The drivers without passenger, i.e. Alone are more keen to not accept the coupons: "Coffee House", Bar, and "Restaurant(20-50)" than accept them.

+      * The drivers with passenger "Friend(s)" are more keen to not accept the coupons:  "Restaurant(20-50)" than accept them.

+      * The drivers with passenger "Partner" are more keen to not accept the coupons:  "Carry and TakeAway" and "Bar" than accept them.

+      * The drivers with passenger "Kid(s)" are more keen to not accept the coupons:  "Coffee House", "Bar", and   Restaurant(20-50) than accept them.

+ * As a results a generalize answer to the question " Will a Customer Accept the Coupon"  can not be made, since, again differences among the different group of drivers without/with passenger exist.

  * The boxplot inmediately below indicates that the drivers without passsenger, i.e, "Alone", and with "Friends" who accepted the coupons (Y=1) have about the same means age  **(please see the small white circles )** through the different coupons categories, i.e. drivers without